A Visit to Argos Racing Cycles

 Argos set up shop in 1974 building made-to-measure frames for professional racers; they have many victories to their credit.
 In 1977, the sprayer, Martin, joined the shop and since then Argos have built up a solid reputation as one of the best paint-shops in the UK.
 They respray vintage frames of all marques, source historic transfers where necessary, and carry out warranty repairs for several well-known manufacturers and dealers (including Trek and Specialized) in the UK.
 New frame exports to the USA were strong in the 1970s but tailed off in the 1980s.
 After that, the renovation side of the business picked up and now accounts for the major portion of their work.

 On the day I visited, several frames were in the shop in various states of renovation/restoration, including Hetchins, Ephgrave, Bates, Claud Butler, and a few I had never heard of.
 One of the workers in the shop, Tim, was shot-blasting a tandem.
-He and Gary kindly showed me what goes into restoring a vintage frame.
+He and Garry kindly showed me what goes into restoring a vintage frame.

 Frames usually arrive by courier, so the first thing is to unpack the frame and document it.
 Components (such as bottom bracket and head set bearings, and head badge, if any) are removed, sealed in plastic, and marked with the owner's name for safe keeping.
 Then the frame is inspected minutely, noting what repairs may need to be done (rust, peeling chrome, pitted or damaged tubes, broken dropouts, etc.).
 The paint color is matched, if the owner wants original paint.
 The original transfers and lining are documented.